 Derby Road Health Centre has been a long-standing practice in Lenton and has five GP partners.
 The doctors are supported by two advanced nurse practitioners, five nurses, two healthcare assistants and a phlebotomist who aim to provide the best possible care for patients.

-Behind the scenes we have a large administrative team who, together with the managing partner, ensure that the practice runs smoothly.
+Behind the scenes we have a large administrative team who, together with the practice manager, ensure that the practice runs smoothly.

 We are a multiple award wining surgery, not just for clinical services but for staff excellence and use of technology.